Skip to main content

 Use them as a starting point for a conversation with your veterinarian.
 The score is not a diagnosis or a directive — it is a structured picture of where your pet is right now, designed to make that conversation more concrete and less overwhelming.

-Dr. Rosemary Stolzer-Bolton is a licensed Doctor of Veterinary Medicine (DVM) with over 25 years of clinical experience.
+Dr. Rosemary Stolzer-Bolton is a licensed Doctor of Veterinary Medicine (DVM) with over 25 years in veterinary medicine.
 She designed this tool because she saw too many families making the hardest decision of their lives with only a 7-category abstract scale and a lot of guilt.

 Quality of life assessment should be behavior-based, compassionate, and free.
 That is what this is.